Clindamycin: Chemistry

 Clindamycin is a semisynthetic derivative of lincomycin, a natural antibiotic produced by the actinobacterium Streptomyces lincolnensis.
 It is obtained by 7(S)-chloro-substitution of the 7(R)-hydroxyl group of lincomycin.
 The synthesis of clindamycin was first announced by BJ Magerlein, RD Birkenmeyer, and F Kagan on the fifth Interscience Conference on Antimicrobial Agents and Chemotherapy (ICAAC) in 1966.
 It has been on the market since 1968.

-Clindamycin is white or yellow.
-It is very soluble in water.
+Clindamycin is white or yellow powder that is very soluble in water.
 The topically used clindamycin phosphate is a phosphate-ester prodrug of clindamycin.

 Mechanism of action

 Clindamycin has a primarily bacteriostatic effect.
 At higher concentrations, it may be bactericidal.
 It is a bacterial protein synthesis inhibitor by inhibiting ribosomal translocation, in a similar way to macrolides.
 It does so by binding to the rRNA of the bacterial 50S ribosome subunit, overlapping with the binding sites of the oxazolidinone, pleuromutilin, and macrolide antibiotics, among others.
 The binding is reversible.
 Clindamycin is more effective than lincomycin.

-The X-ray crystal structures of clindamycin bound to ribosomes (or ribosomal subunits) derived from Escherichia coli, Deinococcus radiodurans, and Haloarcura marismortui have been determined; the structure of the closely related antibiotic lincomycin bound to the 50S ribosomal subunit of Staphylococcus aureus has also been reported.
+The X-ray crystal structures of clindamycin bound to ribosomes (or ribosomal subunits) derived from Escherichia coli, Deinococcus radiodurans, and Haloarcula marismortui have been determined; the structure of the closely related antibiotic lincomycin bound to the 50S ribosomal subunit of Staphylococcus aureus has also been reported.